replot/replot-treemap/readMe.md

 - `titleKey` defaults to `"title"`
 - `weightKey` defaults to `"weight"`

+### Dimensions
+Dimensions may be specified by passing in `width` and `height` props.
+The unit is pixels, and the treemap defaults to 800 by 400 pixels.

 ### Colors
 Colors may be specified through 3 different mechanisms.